kuiper2000/tropical-dynamics/_sources/Climatology/governing_equation.md

 e_s(T) = e_0 \mathrm{exp}^{1/273.15-1/T}
 ```

 where $e_0\approx6.1$hPa is the saturation vapor pressure at 0 Celcius.
-The reason why it is important is that the tropical heat source is dominated by the convective latent heat release i.e., $Q\sim -Lw\frac{\partial q}{\partial z}$.
+The reason why it is important is that the tropical heat source is dominated by the convective latent heat release i.e., $Q\sim Lw\frac{\partial q}{\partial z}$ (this assumption can lead to a few problem which will be discussed more in the section of MJO).
+If we implement the second assumption, "fixed relative humidity" then the aformentioned relationship can be translated into.